 23. Baby Supplies

-Diapers, baby wipes, and baby formula will be imperative for families to keep their baby healthy.
+Diapers, baby wipes, and baby formula will be imperative for families to keep their babies healthy.
+It seems so often that families store things most family members need, but in many cases don’t fully prepare for those little ones.

 24. Laundry Detergent